arpit2412/InstanceGM/README.md

 - [CIFAR10/100](https://www.cs.toronto.edu/~kriz/cifar.html)

 For adding artifical Instance-Dependent noise in CIFAR10/100, we use the code from [Part-dependent Label Noise](https://github.com/xiaoboxia/Part-dependent-label-noise).
-Please check the `tools.py` file in our repository.
+Please check the `tools.py` file in our repository

 - [Red Mini-ImageNet](https://paperswithcode.com/sota/image-classification-on-red-miniimagenet-20)